swiftlang/swift-evolution/proposals/mmmm-spawn-let.md

 It is worth comparing `spawn let` declarations with the one other API proposed so far that is able to start asynchronous tasks: `detach` and the `Task.Handle` that it returns.

-First off, `detach` most of the time should not be used at all, because it does _not_ propagate task priority, tash-local values or the execution context of the caller.
-Not only that but a detached task is inherently not _structued_ and thus may out-live its defining scope.
+First off, `detach` most of the time should not be used at all, because it does _not_ propagate task priority, task-local values or the execution context of the caller.
+Not only that but a detached task is inherently not _structured_ and thus may out-live its defining scope.

 This immediately shows how `spawn let` and the general concept of child-tasks are superior to detached tasks.
 They automatically propagate all necessary information about scheduling and metadata necessary for execution tracing.
 And they can be allocated more efficiently than detached tasks.